-The Committee sets the individual performance factor for each named executive officer during the first quarter of each fiscal year based on its subjective judgment of the executive officer's performance for the prior fiscal year, including consideration of the executive officer's annual performance evaluation, special projects the executive may be assigned during the year and management's recommendations.
+The Committee determines the individual performance factor for each named executive officer during the first quarter of each fiscal year based on its subjective judgment of the named executive officer's performance for the prior fiscal year, including consideration of the named executive officer's annual performance evaluation, special projects the executive was assigned during the fiscal year and management's recommendations.
 The target individual performance factor is 1.0; the maximum individual performance factor is 1.5.
+For fiscal 2021, the Committee assigned above-target individual performance factors ranging from 1.3 to 1.4 to the named executive officers in view of their successful management of numerous challenges faced by the business during the fiscal year which enabled the Company to achieve above-maximum performance of all of the Annual Bonus Plan goals.
+These efforts included helping lead the Company through the challenges caused by the COVID-19 pandemic, including labor shortages and supply chain constraints.